-Parents can apply for instant pre-approval online and complete the Master Promissory Note for the PLUS loan online.
-Specific directions are available by clicking here.
+Parents can apply for instant pre-approval onlineand complete the Master Promissory Note for the PLUS loan online.
 If you do not have online access, please contact the financial aid office.
 Please be aware that credit check/loan approval is only valid for 90 days.

 The Financial Aid Office will be notified of the credit decision.
 If the application is approved, the Financial Aid Office will certify the PLUS loan.
-If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if there is additional Federal Direct Unsubsidized loan eligibility.
+If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if the student has additional Federal Direct Unsubsidized loan eligibility.
 A revised award letter will be completed.